Skip to main content

 Planning and Preparation

-Field research, field studies, or fieldwork is an essential component of several academic programs at the Institute.
+Fieldwork is an essential component of several academic programs at the Institute.

 These activities may be for just a day or for an extended length of time and may take you to local, international, urban or rural environment.
 Undergoing careful planning and preparation for such dynamic work can help you when you encounter potential hazards and emergencies and can aid in reducing risks.